intel/pepc/docs/pepc-pstates.rst

    the 'msr' mechanism reads MSR_ENERGY_PERF_BIAS (0x1B0), bits 3:0.

 **--driver**
    Retrieve the CPU frequency driver name.
-The driver enumerates and manages P-states on the platform.
+The driver enumerates and manages CPU P-states on the platform.
 The name is read from '/sys/devices/system/cpu/cpufreq/policy<NUMBER>/scaling_driver'.
    While sysfs provides a per-CPU API, Intel platforms typically use a single driver.